ChelseaLiu0822/LDRPM-Loan-Default-Risk-Prediction-Model/README.md

 5. Model Selection
 **references**:
 We will use different models, such as CatBoost, XGBoost and LightGBM.
-Then, we will evaluate the models by using AUC.
+Then, we will evaluate the models by using AUC(Area Under the Receiver Operating Characteristic Curve).

 6. Model Tuning and Prediction
 Lastly, we will tune a model and make predictions on the test dataset using this tuned model.
 Then, we predict a probability for the target score.